Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/DEVLOG-Andy.md

 At home, I finished getLegalMoves() for every subclass, whether it be correcting my previous ones to consider pieces in the way or adding it to Naomi's subclasses (~50 minutes).

+### 2025-05-28 - Pawn Movement/Capturing and Checks
+In class, I began writing code that considered the pawn's first turn moves with a new instance variable and updates to getLegalMove().
+I also updated the prototype and began to modify the UML to include new methods/variables (~25 min).

+At home, Naomi finished fixing the pawn first turn issues.
+I debugged the Pawn subclass because there was an error in which pawns could take other pieces directly in front of it.
+I fixed this by updating reachable() and also implemented diagonal piece taking for the Pawn subclass.
+I coded the capture() method, which removes a taken piece from the game in the Pawn subclass.
+I also coded a preliminary setCheck() for all subclasses. (~70 min).